qqyoungqq/frontend-nanodegree-mobile-portfolio/README.md

 4. Reduce the paint time by promoting moving pizza to its own layer

 Note
-The above optimization is applied to both source code and production code.
-But in the production code, HTML, CSS, JavaScript are minified.
+The above optimization is applied to master branch and gh-pages branch.
+But in the gh-pages branch, HTML, CSS, JavaScript are minified.